 Raspberries and strawberries are ubiquitous in Alaska gardens and I, for one, never tire of eating them.

-Saskatoons (or serviceberries), haskaps (or honeyberries), currants and gooseberries are well adapted to Interior Alaska growing conditions.
+Saskatoons (or serviceberries), haskaps (or honeyberries), currants and gooseberries are well adapted to Alaskan growing conditions.

 Saskatoons and haskaps are incredibly prolific and productive.
 They can be eaten fresh or in baked goods or preserves.